sarahcolbert/sibling_roh_analysis/README.md

 c) FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.

 ### Imputed genotype data
+Imputed data will be needed to calculate Fhat3.
 Imputed data should meet the same requirements as non-imputed data, with a few additional requirements:

 a) must be filtered to INFO > 0.6